Non-exhaustive list of issues that need to be addressed in Australia…

 > Require that Australian citizens prove their identity using their federal identity cards when voting in any elections in Australia.

-> Abolish the two-party preferred voting system.
+> Abolish the two-party-preferred voting system in Australia.

 > Allow Australian citizens to own firearms, including semi-automatic firearms but excluding automatic firearms.